only-cliches/iron-enum/iron-enum/README.md

 ### Performance Optimization

-For performance-critical applications, you can pre-define variant keys:
+For performance-critical applications, you can pre-define variant keys.
+Normally each time you call `IronEnum()` a proxy is created the handle the different variants.
+If you'd like to avoid the costly internal `new Proxy` you can pass an array of keys to the function that will be used instead of the proxy to initialize the variant functions.

+Passing in keys also adds key validation to the `myEnum._.parse(...)` method.

 ```ts
 // Pre-allocated version (no Proxy)